UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 https://docs.python.org/3/tutorial/floatingpoint.html

-levels of precision of floating point
+Levels of precision of floating point
 -------------------------------------

 Python floating point numbers are stored in `IEEE 754 <http://en.wikipedia.org/wiki/IEEE_floating_point>`_ 64-bit double precision format, so 1 bit for the sign, 11 bits for the exponent, and the remaining 52 for the fraction.